gbmhunter/blog/content/electronics/general/electrical-suppliers/_index.md

 ### Samtec

 In my opinion, Samtec has one of the best websites for finding/deciding on electrical connectors.
 They also have an awesome rapid free sample service, in where you can order samples and they will pay for everything (including shipping), with the goods typically arriving in a few days (and I live in New Zealand!).

+### Win Source Electronics

+Not sure on credibility?

 ## PCB Manufacturers